 And so he woke.
 The sounds, the voices, were coming from the yard in front of the inn.
 He strode to the window, threw open the shutters.
 “Who calls me?” he shouted into the confusion below.

 Bribery and false witnesses

 It had taken time to calm things down and to get the story.
 Too much time.
 A rider had come from Myra.
 Eustathius, the governor, had accepted a bribe, a chest of gold, to have three men arrested, tried, convicted, and executed before Nicholas returned.
 Eustathius could make up any crime he wanted, use the gold to procure false witnesses and pay judges.
-Any gold remaining left over would be his to keep.
+Any gold left over would be his to keep.